maxio-com/ab-typescript-sdk/doc/controllers/custom-fields.md

 ## Custom Fields: Metafield Intro

-**Chargify refers to Custom Fields in the API documentation as metafields and metadata.** Within the Chargify UI, metadata and metafields are grouped together under the umbrella of "Custom Fields."
+**Advanced Billing refers to Custom Fields in the API documentation as metafields and metadata.** Within the Advanced Billing UI, metadata and metafields are grouped together under the umbrella of "Custom Fields."
 All of our UI-based documentation that references custom fields will not cite the terminology metafields or metadata.

 + **Metafield is the custom field**
 + **Metadata is the data populating the custom field.**

-Chargify Metafields are used to add meaningful attributes to subscription and customer resources.
-Full documentation on how to create Custom Fields in the Chargify UI can be located [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405332553613-Custom-Fields-Reference).
-For additional documentation on how to record data within custom fields, please see our subscription-based documentation [here.](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404434903181-Subscription-Summary#custom-fields)
+Advanced Billing Metafields are used to add meaningful attributes to subscription and customer resources.
+Full documentation on how to create Custom Fields in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/sections/24266118312589-Custom-Fields).
+For additional documentation on how to record data within custom fields, please see our subscription-based documentation [here](https://maxio.zendesk.com/hc/en-us/articles/24251701302925-Subscription-Summary-Custom-Fields-Tab).

 Metafield are the place where you will set up your resource to accept additional data.
 It is scoped to the site instead of a specific customer or subscription.
 Think of it as the key, and Metadata as the value on every record.